Charter Arms Bulldog

 The Bulldog is a 5-shot traditional double-action revolver designed by Doug McClenahan and produced by Charter Arms.
-It was introduced in 1973.
-The Bulldog has been available for the .44 Special and .357 Magnum cartridges.
-It was a top-selling gun during the 1980s and it is considered to be Charter Arms' trademark weapon.
-It has been produced by four companies since it was released.

 History

+Charter Arms production

 Designed by the founder of the first version of Charter Arms, Doug McClenahan, the Bulldog was released in 1973.

+The name “Bulldog” was an homage to the original Webley revolvers of the same name.

+It was a top-selling gun during the 1980s and it is considered to be Charter Arms' trademark weapon.

 It was one of the best-selling weapons of the 1970s and the 1980s in the United States.
 Its design and execution, which were quite modern at the time, caught the attention of the gun press and combat shooters.

 By the mid-1980s, more than half a million units had been produced and nearly 37,000 were being manufactured every year.

 Bulldog production has been stopped a few times since 1992, when Charter Arms, the original manufacturer, went bankrupt.